sontek/sontek_net/sontek-frontend/posts/2023/github_skip_required_checks.md

 ---
 Having every github action run on every pull request will end up slowing you down and sometimes even discourage you from making changes.
-For example, if you see an error in the `README.md` but you know you'll have to wait for the entire test suite to run you may choose not to push the change.
+For example, if you see an error in the `README.md` but you know you will have to wait for the entire test suite to run you may choose not to push the change.

 # Path Filtering